Post by Joanna on Jul 13, 2014 6:25:32 GMT -5

 Did John Lennon Make a Pact with the Devil?

 Legend has it there are specific places in the north-west where people should go to sell their soul to the Devil.
-Most of these meeting places are at a crossroads, a traditional rendezvous point, but bridges also feature in the gazetteer of the damned and for many years, the bridge (pictured below) on Rose Lane, which spans the railway tracks leading to and from Mossley Hill station, has had an infamous association with Satanic soul exchanges.
+Most of these meeting places are at a crossroads, a traditional rendezvous point, but bridges also feature in the gazetteer of the damned and for many years, the bridge (pictured above) on Rose Lane, spanning the railway tracks leading to and from Mossley Hill station, has had an infamous association with Satanic soul exchanges.

 James lingered in the pub until just before midnight, then walked to the bridge and waited for the Devil, but he did not appear.
 “If you can hear me, give me a sign,” the desperate man implored, “because I want to do a deal with you.
 Make me rich again for 20 years and you can have my soul in return.”